About the movement

 We believe that mental health and physical health are inextricably linked .

-The movement is a group effort led by volunteer members of The Handle Bar Team, founder Jess Fracalossi, and HWC Executive Director Ellie Castine.
-Together, the HWC team agree upon and host bi-monthly events, and uplifting twitter and instagram accounts focused on peeling away stigma and shedding light on mental health.
+The movement is a group effort led by volunteer members of The Handle Bar Team, and founder Jess Fracalossi.
+Depending on the event or initiative, Handle Bar instructors, managers and riders partake in the organization of our efforts.
+Together, we’re focused on peeling away stigma and shedding light on mental health.